onnokleen/HARforest/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/HARforest)](https://CRAN.R-project.org/package=HARforest)
 <!-- badges: end -->

-The goal of HARforest is to ...
+The goal of HARforest is to enable practitioners and researchers alike to employ the HAR forest developed by Onno Kleen and Anastasija Tetereva in <doi:10.2139/ssrn.4161957>.

 ## Installation

-You can install the development version of HARforest like so:
+You can install the development version of HARforest like this:

 ``` r
 library(devtools)